walter-a-jablonowski/sys-2/ai.md

 ## Misc

+- We currently use no login system
+- Add error handling for PHP and JavaScript errors
 - Use simple code for input validation, ideally with no third party library
 - Indent all codes with 2 spaces, put the { on the next line and use Symfony yml.